wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-defender-investigate-incidents/includes/incident-notifications.md

    - **Include organization name in the email** - Select if you want your organization name to appear in the email notification.
    - **Include tenant-specific portal link** - Select if you want to add a link with the tenant ID in the email notification for access to a specific Microsoft 365 tenant.

-1. Finally, you'll need to add the email addresses that will receive the incident notifications.
-You can add one or more email addresses.
+1. Finally, you'll need to add one ore more email addresses that will receive the incident notifications.

 > [!NOTE]
 > It’s a good idea to test the notification and ensure each recipient receives it in their inboxes.

-Once you've reviewed the notification settings, you can create the rule to start receiving incident notifications through email based on the settings.
+Once you've reviewed the notification settings, you can create the rule to start receiving incident notifications through email.